oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/cloud-native-labs/horizontal-scaling/auto-scaling.md

 You need to complete the **Horizontal Scaling** module.

-## Step 1: Horizontal autoscaling - based on CPU load or Memory usage
+## Task 1: Horizontal autoscaling - based on CPU load or Memory usage

 We've seen how we can increase (or decrease) the number of pods underlying a service and that the service will automatically balance the load across the pods for us as the pod count changes.